Saraholoughlin5/Milestone-Project-1/README.md

 The images on the site were sourced from [Unsplash](www.unsplash.com).
 Further details available in the Credits and Acknowledgments section.
+The images are not skewed or pixelated on the site.

 #### **Typography**